Inside the Crypto World's Biggest Scandals - Coindoo

 But in 2011, its Bitcoin wallet was hacked in the most unprecedented way.
 An unknown hacker managed to get a hold of staff credentials, using them to change Bitcoin’s price on the site to 1 cent and then send the coins illegally to his/her own wallet.
 Mt.
 Gox responded to this attack by transferring the remained coins into cold wallets.

 But things did not get better from here on.
 Its Bitcoin wallet kept leaking funds continuously.
-In the end, people started complaining that their transactions took sometimes months to clear.
+In the end, people started complaining that their transactions sometimes took months to clear.
 Mt.
 Gox lost a total of 850,000 Bitcoins in the entire ordeal.
 This is what finally made the exchange file for bankruptcy in 2014.

 The Silk Road Shutdown

 The Silk Road was a notorious black market from the Dark Web platform on which many illegal things such as drugs, child pornography, and weapons were sold.
-The platform received funding from the crypto industry which made it hard to trace where the money came from.
+The platform received funding from the crypto industry, which made it hard to trace where the money came from.

 29,657 Bitcoins seized from Silk Roads’ accounts were auctioned off on 27 June 2014 by the U.S. Marshals Service.
 Another 144,342 Bitcoins were seized from Ulbricht’s computer, a sum of around $511 million at current rates.
 They were auctioned off, and Tim Draper purchased the Bitcoins with $17 million.